Alfresco/docs-alfresco/process-services/latest/using/process/bpmn.md

 ### Collapsed sub-process

 You use a collapsed sub-process to add an existing process from your available process definitions as a sub-process to the process definition you are currently editing.

 When you drag a collapsed sub-process from the palette to your canvas, and click on the Referenced Subprocess property, you are presented with a visual list of the process definitions you have access to.
 You can choose from the list, and the chosen process will be added to the current process definition.
 Note the process chosen must have exactly one none start event, and no other start event type, and it must have at least one end event.

 Note that during process instance execution, there is no difference between a collapsed or embedded sub-process.
-They both share the full process instance context (unlike the *call activity*).
+They both share the full process instance context (unlike a [call activity](#call-activity)).

 Note that when you click on the plus icon in a collapsed sub-process, the BPMN editor will open the referenced sub-process definition.

 A collapsed sub-process is visualized as a rounded rectangle with a plus icon inside.